 When it’s cold outside, these treatments keep more warm air inside the room.
 And when it’s hot outside, they prevent more hot air from entering.
 It’s that simple.

 Yes, that bedroom above your garage really can be comfortable.
 Crazy thought, right?

-After improving airflow, optimizing the envelope, or both, you might actually enjoy hanging out in the room over your garage!
+After improving airflow, optimizing the envelope, or both, you might enjoy hanging out in the room over your garage!

 You can sell your space heaters on Craigslist, ditch the unsightly window unit AC, and stop apologizing about the temperature to your overnight guests.
 You might even turn the room into a studio, an office, or a game room for the kids.

 The upstairs bedroom doesn’t have to be everybody’s least favorite space.
-Instead, it can be a place where people actually want to spend time.
+Instead, it can be a place where people want to spend time.